evennia/evennia/docs/source/index.md

 ## Developing with Evennia

+- [Coding with Evennia](Coding/Coding-Overview.md) - coding and development hints and resources
 - [Core components](Components/Components-Overview.md) - the core building blocks of Evennia
-- [Concepts](Concepts/Concepts-Overview.md) - larger-scale concepts and features
+- [Core Concepts](Concepts/Concepts-Overview.md) - larger-scale concepts and features
-- [Coding](Coding/Coding-Overview.md) - coding and development hints and resources
 - [API](./Evennia-API.md) - the full API-reference, generated from source
 - [Default Commands](Components/Default-Commands.md) - list of game commands included out of the box